adamchalmers/carroll/README.md

  A ~B  False
 ~A ~B  True
 ```
-You can find which connectives various characters map to in `symbols.py`.
+To find out which characters Carroll interprets as connectives (and to define your own), see `symbols.py`.

 <h2>Current features:</h2>